Make it matter

 Practical information on local transportation will be provided by organizers before the event.

 Participants may arrange accommodation at their own discretion.
 However, the conference venue hotel COURTYARD VILNIUS CITY CENTER offers a special rate of 70€/night for Twin Comfort Room on bed & breakfast basis.
+Please note that the offer will be valid until the 31st of January 2020.

 To book this offer, please use this link.